 These are the individuals that you’ll want to have invested in your development and supportive of your growth, both during and after the program.
 If you’ve never met the senior staff officers in your unit, this application provides a great opportunity to introduce yourself or ask your manager to help make the introduction.
 You’ll want someone at the top advocating on your behalf to ensure you’re granted the time and resources needed to participate.

+We will accept a letter of recommendation from your direct manager but a letter from senior leadership will strengthen your candidacy.
 We’ve included this as an application requirement because we want you to think across the institution and beyond your role.
 Additionally, we encourage you to discuss the availability of funding for your attendance at the time you request your recommendation.
 These senior officers typically approve the release of additional professional development funding.

 Payment of the program fee is typically due at least 6 weeks before the program start date.
 This allows participants to receive their pre-institute readings and assignments with enough time to orient themselves to the curriculum and its expectations.
 This is essential if participants hope to yield the learning outcomes outlined.